CharDige/CharDige-react-portfolio/README.md

 ## Description

-Welcome to my web application portfolio, which has been created using React, amongst other web development technologies and tools.
+Welcome to my web application portfolio, which has been created using React among other web development technologies and tools.

 This was part of a project to showcase my skills using React while also having a place to put a spotlight on some of the web applications I have developed over the last six months.